pmagdon/cloud_detection/docs/source/results.rst

    :align:   center

    Figure 11: Cloud masks generated with a correlation coefficient parameter of 85% (left) and 55% (right).
-Pink pixels are reclassified as cloud free by the neighbourhood correlation test.
+Pink pixels are reclassified as cloud free by the neighbourhood correlation test

 Like in the red blue test, we have the inconvenient that a low parameter value that achieves a very good reclassification of pixels that are cloud free, will also reclassify some cloudy pixels of thin clouds.
 This behaviour can be noticed in